Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Yes, that's true.

-I'm describing what happens when one government overreaches and tries to impose their morals and you have a slippery slope.
+I am describing what happens when one government overreaches and tries to impose their morals.

-Wait, so if you're saying this is how government works, why doesn't the Trump administration regulate and ban only fans like everyone in this room wants?
+Wait, so if you're saying this is how government works, why doesn't the Trump administration regulate and ban OnlyFans like everyone in this room wants?

-Because they are not gonna do that.
+Because they are not going to do that.

-Well, be because the Supreme Court weakened the obscenity laws, which have been on the book since the founding of the country, and they did that in the middle of the 20th century, which was not how administrations work, because the Supreme Court is not allowing the administration to do it.
+Well, because the Supreme Court weakened the obscenity laws, which have been on the book since the founding of the country, and they did that in the middle of the 20th century, which is a very important thing.

 One pornographer is different than banning an industry at the federal level.